mierdev/codemon/README.md

 # A JRPG battle game with a coding theme

-Our entry for the Boot.dev Hackathon 2025.
+Compete in pokémon inspired battles to find out which is the strongest programming language.
+Compete in one of the competitions to earn a shiny coin.
+There is also a special competition to settle a fierce rivalry once and for all!

+> PS if you hang around the Boot.dev Discord server, you might recognize a lot of the opponents 👀

 ## The game is live hosted!

 **<a href="https://cdn.bookey.app/files/publish-book/Learning%20TypeScript7136808.jpg" target="_blank">Play it in your browser</a>**

-> PS if you hang around the Boot.dev Discord server, you might recognize a lot of the opponents 👀

 ## In-game sreenshots